Trump Uses Facebook Exec Tweet To Call Media "Fake News"

 "The Fake News Media never fails.
 Hard to ignore this fact from the Vice President of Facebook Ads, Rob Goldman!"
 Trump said in one tweet quote tweeting Goldman's remarks.

 "'I have seen all of the Russian ads and I can say very definitively that swaying the election was *NOT* the main goal.'
-Rob Goldman
+Rob Goldman Vice President of Facebook Ads," Trump wrote in a subsequent tweet.

+On the same day Goldman sought to blame the media, Facebook and Instagram were mentioned 41 times in Muller's indictment, far outpacing Twitter, YouTube and Paypal.

+A spokesperson for Senator Mark Warner, vice chair of the Senate Intelligence Committee, said on Twitter that focusing on the ad spend Goldman referenced is "missing big picture."

 Asked to comment, a Facebook spokesperson pointed BuzzFeed News to a subsequent tweet from Goldman where the Facebook VP said, "I am only speaking here about the Russian behavior on Facebook.
 That is the only aspect that I observed directly."